What are spam filters?

 SpamAssassin

-SpamAssassin is a popular open source spam filter which can be deployed on its own, but is more commonly found as a component in many commercial email filters.
+SpamAssassin is a popular open source spam filter that can be deployed on its own, but is more commonly found as a component in many commercial email filters.
 SpamAssassin analyzes emails using text analysis, bayesian filtering, DNS blocklists, and collaborative filtering databases.
 Your SpamAssassin test will return an overall score, plus a supporting list of issues found along with their individual scores.

 The lower your score, the less likely your email will be flagged for common spam filtering rules and heuristics.
 Generally, a score of 5.0 or lower is considered not spam.